AdobeDocs/app-builder/src/pages/guides/security/index.md

 #### App Builder Apps Service

-The `App Builder Apps` application available to each Enterprise Organization within the Experience Cloud Shell is nothing more than a App Builder Application that is deployed following the access and isolation paradigms documented in this guide.
+The `App Builder Apps` application available to each Enterprise Organization within the Experience Cloud Shell is nothing more than an App Builder Application that is deployed following the access and isolation paradigms documented in this guide.

 ## Summary